shellscape/doiuse-email/readme.md

 npm install doiuse-email
 ```

+## Programmatic Usage

-Then, import it and run it by calling `doIUseEmail(html: string, options: DoIUseOptions)`:
+Import it and run it by calling `doIUseEmail(html: string, options: DoIUseOptions)`:

 ```typescript
 import { doIUseEmail } from 'doiuse-email';